Guidelines for Retailers Providing Curbside Pickup (No Entry Into Store)

 Implement Hygiene and Disinfectant Procedures

-- Employees dealing directly with customers within a 2-metre range should wear an adequate mask if there is no physical barrier in place and practise adequate hand hygiene after servicing each costumer by washing their hands with soap and water (or alcohol-based hand sanitizer) for at least 20 seconds.
+- Employees dealing directly with customers within a 2-metre range should wear an adequate mask if there is no physical barrier in place and practise adequate hand hygiene after servicing each customer by washing their hands with soap and water (or alcohol-based hand sanitizer) for at least 20 seconds.

 - Provide employees (including those working at curbside) with access to a handwashing sink with soap and water or alcohol-based hand sanitizer.